 The European Centre of Excellence for Countering Hybrid Threats (Hybrid CoE) is an instrument of its participating countries.
-Currently, the Participants of the Memorandum of Understanding concerning Hybrid CoE are Estonia, Finland, France, Germany, Latvia, Lithuania, Norway, Poland, Spain, Sweden, the UK and the USA.
+Currently, the Participants of the Memorandum of Understanding concerning Hybrid CoE are Estonia, Finland, France, Germany, Latvia, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, the UK and the USA.
 Participation in the Centre is open to EU Member States and NATO Allies.
 The EU and NATO are invited to join the activities of the Centre.

 Hybrid CoE is to serve as a hub of expertise supporting the Participants’ individual and collective efforts to enhance their civil-military capabilities, resilience, and preparedness to counter hybrid threats with a special focus on European security.
 It is intended that the Centre will offer this collective experience and expertise for the benefit of all Participants, as well as the EU and NATO.
 The Centre will follow a comprehensive, multinational, multidisciplinary and academic-based approach.